docjulz/Array-Test/README.md

+# C++ Exploration
+This is a repository of C++ programs used to explore C++ concepts and structure.

-# Array-Test
+## Array-Test
-Pointer Notation practice to display an Array of numbers
+Pointer Notation practice to display an Array of numbers.